thanghoang/thanghoang.github.io/content/news/data/index.md

   #  title: "Invited to serve on an NSF Panel."
   #  highlight: 0

+  - date: 2025-08-20
+    title: "Paper on zero-knowledge machine learning accepted to [ACM CCS 2025](https://www.sigsac.org/ccs/CCS2025/).
+Congrats Arman!"
+    highlight: 0

   - date: 2025-03-10
-    title: "Two papers accepted to [IEEE S&P 2025](https://sp2025.ieee-security.org): one on encrypted search and one on certifcate revocation.
+    title: "Two papers accepted to [IEEE S&P 2025](https://sp2025.ieee-security.org): one on encrypted search and one on certificate revocation.
 Congratulations to Tung and, especially, Munshi for his first lead author paper!"
     highlight: 0

   - date: 2025-02-24